Best Coffee Grinder UK 2026: From Budget to Premium

 They're loud.
 Cafe-grade motors aren't designed for quiet suburban mornings.
 Your household will know when you're making coffee.

 Most come with a doser - a mechanical chamber that dispenses pre-ground portions.
 Dosers retain stale grounds.
 Many home users either remove the doser and fit a direct-grind chute, or accept purging a gram before each shot.
-Doserless conversions are straightforward with parts from eBay or Etsy.
+Doserless conversions take about an hour with parts from eBay or Etsy.

 Is this for you?